 The purpose of this module, which is taken during the autumn semester, is to study some major historians of different 'schools' or 'approaches' along with the ideas which inform such historical work.
 It is taught by a range of specialists in the fields of political, economic, social, cultural and intellectual history.
 The module is compulsory for all MRes students in the Department of History and so provides both an intellectual and social forum.
 Assessment is by a 4000 word essay.

-Sites and Sources in Modern British Studies (20 credits)
+Sites and Sources in Modern British History (20 credits)

 Research Skills Training (20 credits)